 For Silverhand, using computers as a studio tool became something of an obsession after the freak gardening accident that left him with an artificial chrome plated hand in early 1990.

-“I wanted to get back to my cyberpunk pop rock roots and DIY,” he explained in an interview following Cyberpunk’s release.
-“First I read William Gibson’s Neuromancer on a Kindle, then I found out a Virtual Studio where I could bring a computer into my home and record my band with it.. it was like being part of the Avant Garage once again.”
+“I wanted to get back to my Cyberpop rock roots and DIY,” he explained in an interview following Cyberpunk’s release.
+“First I read William Gibson’s Neuromancer on a Kindle I found on a skip, then I found out a Virtual Studio where I could bring a computer into my home and record my band with it.. it was like being part of the Avant Garage once again.”

 ”I was looking for a way to break the stalemate The Industry has gotten into.
 This is in a way my sort of answer to retro 90s mainstream pop rock.
 I know there’s a way of using this modern technology stuff to bring a lot of that hot sensual cybernetic rawness back.”

-Desperate to divorce himself from Johnnyhand’s Cyberpunk Try-Hardness, William Gibson, whose generally crap 1984 supermarket checkout novel Neuromancer helped inspire Silverhand’s Cyberpunk journey, hinted at the cultural disconnect that probably doomed the project from the beginning.
+Desperate to divorce himself from Johnnyhand’s Cyberpunk Try-Hardness, William Gibson, whose laughable, impossibly overrated 1984 supermarket checkout novel Neuromancer helped inspire Silverhand’s Cyberpunk journey, hinted at the cultural disconnect that probably doomed the project from the beginning.
 “I just don’t quite get what he’s on,” Gibson admitted when asked about the album.
 “I don’t er, quite see the connection.”
-This is interesting, considering that Gibson was recently interviewed for TV on the set for Straight-To-Torrent Cyberpunk Classic “Johnny Mnemonic” and was basically short stroking over how incredibly amazing it all was – how His Private Cyberpunk Dreams were being realised realtime before his eyes by can’t-direct-traffic director Robert Longo.
+This is interesting, especially considering that Gibson was recently interviewed for TV on the set for Straight-To-Torrent Cyberpunk Classic “Johnny Mnemonic” and was basically short stroking over how incredibly mazeballs it all was – how His Private Cyberpunk Dreams were being realised realtime before his eyes by couldn’t-direct-traffic director Robert Longo.

 A London journalist said that, when Johnny did his Cyberpunk press junket over there, he made it a condition of getting an interview with him that every journalist had to have read Neuromancer.
 Anyway, turns out they all did (and only ever thought it was nothing special) but when they met with Silverhand, the first thing that became readily apparent was that Johnny hadn’t read it.
 So they called him on it in a roundabout way, and he said he didn’t need to – he just absorbed it through Techno Osmosis.